salinianbzhgan/Ex.No.9/README.md

 ■	Background (e.g., outdoor, indoor, simple, detailed) ■	Composition (e.g., focal points, perspective)
 ■	Style (e.g., realistic, artistic, cartoonish)
-2. Create the Basic Prompt:
+2. Create the Basic Prompt
-○	Write an initial, simple description of the Video.
-For example, if the Video shows a landscape, the prompt could be "A serene landscape with mountains and a river."
+Write an initial, simple description of the video.
+Example:
+"A landscape video with mountains and a river"
 3. Refine the Prompt with More Detail:
-○	Add specific details such as colors, mood, and time of day.
-For example: "A serene landscape during sunset with purple mountains, a calm river reflecting the colors of the sky, and a few trees along the shore."
+Add specifics such as colors, motion, mood, and time of day.
 4. Identify Style and Artistic Influences:
-○	If the Video has a particular style (e.g., impressionist painting, realistic photography, minimalistic), include that in the prompt.
-For example: "A serene landscape in the style of a watercolor painting with soft, blended colors."
+Include style such as cinematic, realistic, slow-motion, or animated.
 5. Adjust and Fine-tune:
-○	Refine the prompt further by adding specific instructions about elements like textures, weather conditions, or any other distinctive features in the Video.
-For example: "A serene landscape during sunset with purple mountains, a calm river reflecting the colors of the sky, a few trees along the shore, and soft, pastel tones in the clouds."
+Add details like camera movement, weather, lighting effects, or motion dynamics.
 6. Generate the Video:
-○	Use the crafted prompt to generate the Video in a text-to-Video model (e.g., DALL·E, Stable Diffusion, MidJourney).
+Use tools like DALL·E, Stable Diffusion, or MidJourney (video-supported versions).
 7. Compare the Generated Video with the Original:
 ○	Assess how closely the generated Video matches the original in terms of colors, composition, subject, and style.
 Note the differences and refine the prompt if necessary.
 Tools/LLMs for Video Generation: